logzio/documentation/docs/shipping/Code/go.md

 Copy the appropriate `<<LAYER-ARN>>` for your Lambda architecture (amd64 or arm64) from the [latest release notes](https://github.com/logzio/opentelemetry-lambda/releases).

-Replace `<<YOUR-AWS-REGION>>` with the code of your AWS regions.
+Replace `<<REGION>>` with the code of your AWS regions.
 [See all available Logz.io hosting regions](https://docs.logz.io/docs/user-guide/admin/hosting-regions/account-region/#available-regions).

 #### Create a configuration file for the OpenTelemetry collector